aplbrain/grand/docs/What-About-Neptune.md

 * Every hour, new pharmaceutical preprints are crawled and added to a graph
 * A user can trigger an arbitrary graph database algorithm via API

 As a workaround, Grand rewrites graph operations in an abstracted graph API representation, and then implements these calls as operations on a DynamoDB table.
-This is LESS EFFICIENT than using a graph database like Neptune, but it frees the user to pay only for the compute and resources that they are using.
+This is _less efficient_ than using a graph database like Neptune, but it frees the user to pay only for the compute and resources that they are using.

-## What is the long-term fix?
+## Discussion

 Neptune is still a relatively young product, and I'm hopeful that AWS will consider adding "true-serverless" pricing models, as they have done with "on-demand" DynamoDB pricing and, more recently, Aurora (though [this is still in preview](https://pages.awscloud.com/AmazonAuroraServerlessv2Preview.html)).